simplexidev/sdevlibs/README.md

 ## Obtaining the Library

-LibUISharp will be available as a NuGet package once I (somewhat) finish.
+LibUISharp will be available as a NuGet package in the next week or so.

 ## Building From Source